Michael137/michael137.github.io/_posts/2020-02-25-transition-systems.md

 where $$\lambda : L \hookrightarrow L'$$ takes label, $$\alpha$$, in $$L$$ to label, $$\alpha$$, in $$L'$$.

-In some process languages, such as Milner's CCS, communication is performed via input and output channels between process that are connected via ports.
+In some process languages, such as Milner's CCS, communication is performed via input and output channels between processes that are connected via ports.
 The restriction operation limits communication to a set of ports.
 In transition systems, restriction removes a set of transitions from its labelling set.

 **<u>Definition 6</u>**: Relabelling